UbiquityRobotics/ubiquity_launches/README.md

 * We can use secure shell to remotely mount a chunk of the file system from the robot processor onto the development processor.
 This allows you to use editors and tools on development system to develop robot code.
-There are requirement on how all the files are organized on both machines, but when all the rules are followed, you can easily build the same ROS packages on both your development processor and robot processor.
+There are requirements on how all the files are organized on both machines, but when all the rules are followed, you can easily build the same ROS packages on both your development processor and robot processor without any major issues.

 The secure shell technology is very useful, but requires some effort to set up properly.